ory/docs/docs/oathkeeper/pipeline/authn.md

 title: Authenticators
 ---

 An authenticator is responsible for authenticating request credentials.
-ORY Oathkeeper supports different authenticators and we will add more as the project progresses.
+Ory Oathkeeper supports different authenticators and we will add more as the project progresses.